-An item whose amount is recorded in the consolidated financial statements for the current consolidated fiscal year based on accounting estimates, which may have a significant impact on the consolidated financial statements for the following consolidated fiscal year is as follows:
+An item recorded in the consolidated financial statements for the current consolidated fiscal year based on accounting estimates, which may have a significant impact on the consolidated financial statements for the following consolidated fiscal year is as follows:

-Allowance for loan losses 63,987 million yen
+Allowance for loan losses 72,569 million yen

-The calculation method of allowance for loan losses is as shown in "Basis for recording allowance for loan losses" under "Accounting Policies", and the following main assumptions were used to calculate the allowance.
+The calculation method of allowance for loan losses is as shown in "5.
+Allowance for loan losses" under "Accounting Policies", and the following main assumptions were used to calculate the allowance.